← Back to Blog

 • Setup Cost: Days to weeks for enterprise deployment

-• Maintenance: Significant - requires DevOps expertise
+• Maintenance: Significant, requires dedicated DevOps expertise

-• Best For: Large enterprises (100+ users)
+• Best For: Large enterprises (100+ users) with existing HashiCorp investment

 AWS Secrets Manager